corvetta77/aws-lambda-rds-go/README.md

 ## Functionality of lambda
 - peridically read sensor using http
-- save retreived data in RDS
+- save retrieved data in RDS